This page presents links related to reports and databases mentioned elsewhere on this site. Links were checked and updated in October 2019.

 4. Housing Affordability and Diversity in Metro Vancouver

 This report, submitted to the Metro Vancouver Housing Corporation in June 2011, went almost unnoticed.
 It points out a wide disparity in policies and attitudes among local governments around a 2007 regional strategy that was supposed to promote housing affordability.
-The Metro Vancouver Housing Data Book (2015) takes a community-by-community look at housing affordability.
+The Metro Vancouver Housing Data Book (revised 2019) takes a community-by-community look at housing affordability.

 5. Child Poverty in Metro Vancouver

 The BC Child and Youth Advocacy Coalition published a regional child poverty report in 2014 based on Statistics Canada data, including detailed maps.
+The 2017 B.C.
+Child Poverty Report Card does not attempt a map.

 6. Fraseropolis Populations by Municipality